amit-amsl/file-uploader/README.md

   <img src="public/suredrive_Logo.png" />
 </p>

 SureDrive is a simple file storage system built with ExpressJS, EJS templating engine, and BootstrapCSS.
 This project allows users to sign up, log in, and manage their files and folders.
-It uses PostgreSQL for data storage and integrates with Cloudinary for file storage.

 ## Built with